UMSAE-Formula-Electric/ePBR-unified-tester/README.md

 # ePBR Unified Tester

-Test framework for ePBR boards.
-Tests are defined per part number in TOML — which steps run, and the pass/fail limits for every measurement.
+Test framework for any HIL tests needed.
+Tests are defined per part number in TOML: which steps run, and the pass/fail limits for every measurement.
 Steps just measure and report; the limits decide pass/fail.
 Results go to `results/` as JSON and CSV, full logs to `logs/`.